MartinMeurer/ToDoApp/README.md

 <h1>ToDo App</h1>

-<p>A full implementation in html / css and JavaScript.
+<p>A full implementation in HTML / CSS and JavaScript.
 The list is dynamically built by JS code via DOM.</p>

 <p>It also saves the list to disk via LocalStorage, so it stays persistent between sessions.</p>